 According to a real estate agent in Costa Rica who was interviewed recently by the New York Times, the Costa Rican market is very dependent on the United States economy, and most of their buyers come from the West Coast of the U.S.

 Most homes purchased are purchased in Cost Rica at a price below $350,000, and luxury home prices there start from around $800,000.
 The more expensive houses are often rented out as vacation houses, which brings more legal work when considering landlord laws and taxes in a foreign country.

 Costa Rica offers a pensionado visa program for retirees, which gives tax breaks and even discounts to new residents who can show that they receive a certain amount of income from their pension plan or social security.
 This makes Costa Rica an attractive retiring destination.

 When it comes to buying property, foreigners have the same rights as Costa Ricans.
 Therefore, it’s important that buyers and their lawyers be well versed in these rights.
 There is one exception though, and that’s property in the maritime zone, or waterfront property.
 If a foreigner wants to buy property in this zone, or manages to buy property and wants to renovate or build in this zone, it’s a much more difficult process.

 Anyone considering buying a property in maritime zone will need to do a “more extensive due diligence.”
-This is where a legal translation service comes in.
+This is where a Spanish to English legal translation service comes in.